Asia Catalyst

 Asia Catalyst is an Asian independent organization that promotes civil society and advances the right to health for marginalized groups in Asia.
 Since its founding in 2006 by Sara L.M.
 Davis, the organization has opened offices in New York, United States; Beijing, China, and Bangkok, Thailand.
-It has also successfully established 200 communities in 11 different countries.
+It has also established 200 communities in 11 countries.

 Focus on marginalized groups

 Asia Catalyst works with community-based organizations (CBOs) from marginalized groups that work on the right to health.
 Its partners come from communities that often experience severe and systemic rights violations, and are unable to or unaware of how to conduct effective advocacy around these issues.
 Partner groups include people living with HIV (PLHIV) and hepatitis, lesbian, gay, bisexual, and transgender (LGBT+) people and men who have sex with men (MSM), sex workers, and people who use drugs.

 Definition of a CBO

 Asia Catalyst defines a community-based organization (CBO) as a civil society group that operates within a specific community or groups of communities.
 Asia Catalyst works only with CBOs that represent marginalized communities.
 It requires that partner organizations have at least one member of the marginalized community in a decision-making position within the organization.
 This is meant to "ensure that the voices of marginalized communities are heard, and that Asia Catalyst's work focuses on the real, and most pressing, rights violations experienced."